USSR: Undergraduate Study Semester in Russia

 The tuition is 8,600 US dollars per one-semester program per student corresponding to the standard load and credits.

-- A letter of recommendation from an academic who is very familiar with your academic work
+- One letter of recommendation from a person who is closely acquainted with your academic work

 Admissions continue on a rolling basis until all places are taken.
 Early applications are strongly encouraged.
-Applicants should expect admission decision in two weeks after submitting complete application.
 Due to a somewhat lengthy Russian Study Visa issuing process we ask to send the completed application form no later than

 October 30, 2016 for enrollment in Spring Semester 2017